bensheldon/good_job/README.md

 Notable changes:

-- Only supports Rails 6.1+, CRuby 3.0+ and JRuby 9.4+, Postgres 12+.
+- Only supports Rails 6.1+, CRuby 3.0+ and JRuby 9.4+.
 Rails 6.0 is no longer supported.
 CRuby 2.6 and 2.7 are no longer supported.
 JRuby 9.3 is no longer supported.
 - Changes job `priority` to give smaller numbers higher priority (default: `0`), in accordance with Active Job's definition of priority.
 - Enqueues and executes jobs via the `GoodJob::Job` model instead of `GoodJob::Execution`
 - Setting `config.good_job.cleanup_interval_jobs`, `GOOD_JOB_CLEANUP_INTERVAL_JOBS`, `config.good_job.cleanup_interval_seconds`, or `GOOD_JOB_CLEANUP_INTERVAL_SECONDS` to `nil` or `""` no longer disables count- or time-based cleanups.
 Set to `false` to disable, or `-1` to run a cleanup after every job execution.